In the Kitch is reader-supported. External links may earn us a commission at no additional cost to you.

 Serving Suggestions

 White gravy is best served with biscuits and sausage for breakfast.
 You can also serve it in less conventional ways.
-You can pour it over steamed vegetables, mashed potatoes, pierogies (one of my favorite ways), pork chops, chicken-fried steak, country chicken, rice, fries, etc.
+You can pour it over steamed vegetables, mashed potatoes, grilled pierogies (one of my favorite ways), pork chops, chicken-fried beef, country chicken, rice, fries, etc.

 One of the most popular dishes in Canada is poutine: a dish of fries covered with gravy and topped with cheese curds.
 It is normally covered in brown gravy, but using white gravy would make for a unique and tasty poutine.